 Knowing her history doesn’t excuse her hurtful actions but can better equip you to protect yourself, your spouse and children from a maternal narcissist.

 Unlike her, you are capable of being empathetic.
 You can walk in another person’s shoes and take a look from their perspective.

 Although there are ways of confronting your narcissistic mother-in-law in a fair way to set limits, normal limit setting may not be enough to curb the toxic behavior of a NMIL.

 As a reasonable person, you’ll usually first attempt the gentle boundary setting which has worked with mentally healthy people throughout your life, but eventually be forced by the pathology of the NMIL to go to greater lengths like low or no contact to protect your relationship against the bizarre violation of the healthy boundaries you and your partner have established.
-Decide on the amount of phone calls, visits, and exposure to her that you and your family receive.
+Decide on the amount of phone calls, visits, and exposure that you and your family receive from any narcissist.

 Don’t take what she says to heart as she can only reflect back a distorted view of others due to her own impairment and her perceptions of you will be flawed.

 As a couple, discuss your limits and boundaries regarding your NMIL.
 Then, set them in order to decrease the likelihood your narcissistic mother-in-law will hurt your relationship or the ones you love.